How to start deploying websites with Ploi

 Once you’ve signed up with Ploi, you’ll land on their sparkly dashboard.
 In the Ploi management panel, you will find all the tools necessary for deploying and maintaining all of your websites.

-Continue by configuring your UpCloud account on Ploi by clicking the Providers button.
+Continue by configuring your UpCloud account on Ploi.
+Go to the Server Providers under your Billing & Profile menu.

 In the server providers view, select UpCloud as the provider, then enter your API username and password in the fields below.
 Confirm by clicking the Create button.